redtoorange/ITEC_371_Project3/VirtualFileSystem/README.txt

 	createTextfile <filename> - Create a text file of the particular name, and prompt the user for its contents

+	start <program> - Add a program to the scheduler to manage and run.

+	step <number> - Advanced the scheduler and the system be thespecified number of time units.

+	setBurst <number> - Set the amount of time a process will be allocated by the scheduler before it is swapped by the next process.

+	setMemory <number> - Set the total amount of memory that the system has to allocate to all processes.

+	getMemory	 - Get the total amount of memory that the system has.

+	getBurst - Get the amount of time processes are allocated before they are swapped.

+	run - Run the simulation until all jobs are completed.

+	addProgram <name> <timeRequirement> <memoryRequirement> - Add a program to the current directory.
+It will require the amount of time and memory to run.
+		Optional Parameter: <timeToDoIO> <AmountOfIOTime> - must both be given as integers.
+This specifies when the process will sleep for IO and for how long.

 2) Requirements
 ---------------------